luigicaputi/luigicaputi.github.io/_pages/publications.md

 4. Caputi, L., <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a> and <a href="https://sites.google.com/view/sabino-di-trani-web-page/home-page"> Di Trani, S.</a>, <b>Combinatorial and Topological Aspects of Path Posets, and Multipath Cohomology</b>, 2021.
 Available online at the arXiv:<a href="https://arxiv.org/abs/2110.11206">2110.11206 </a>.

-5. Caputi, L., <a href="https://sites.google.com/view/danieleceloria/"> Celoria, D.</a> and <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a> <b>Categorifying connected domination via graph überhomology</b>, 2021.
+5. Caputi, L., <a href="https://sites.google.com/view/danieleceloria/"> Celoria, D.</a> and <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a> <b>Categorifying connected domination via graph überhomology</b>, 2022.
 Available online at the arXiv:<a href="https://arxiv.org/abs/2201.00721">2201.00721 </a>.

+6. Caputi, L., <a href="https://sites.google.com/view/danieleceloria/"> Celoria, D.</a> and <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a> <b>Monotone cohomologies and oriented matchings</b>, 2022.
+Available online at the arXiv:<a href="https://arxiv.org/abs/2203.03476v1">2203.03476v1 </a>.

 <p class=bold><h2>PhD Thesis:</h2></p>